Courts in the Classroom

 Rush was born in 1958 in Pennsylvania and moved frequently as a child before settling in Indiana in 1972.
 She earned her undergraduate degree from Purdue University and graduated cum laude from the Indiana University Maurer School of Law in Bloomington.
 She now serves as a member of the law school's Board of Visitors.

-Justice Rush is a member of the Tippecanoe, Indiana, Indianapolis, Seventh Circuit and American Bar Associations; and Indiana and National Council of Juvenile and Family Court Judges.
-Justice Rush was selected as one of Indianapolis Business Journal's 2013 "Women of Influence."
+Chief Justice Rush is a member of the Tippecanoe, Indiana, Indianapolis, Seventh Circuit and American Bar Associations; and Indiana and National Council of Juvenile and Family Court Judges.
+Chief Justice Rush was selected as one of Indianapolis Business Journal's 2013 "Women of Influence."
 In 2003, she was honored to receive the Kinsey Award for Juvenile Judge of the Year and was presented with the Fiscal Responsibility Award by the Tippecanoe County Council and Commissioners in 2001.